yuming-h/FooDB-Client/README.md

 # FooDB-Client

-The frontend for our CPSC 304 term project: a model food delivery system connecting users, restaurants, and drivers in a very usable app.
+The frontend for our CPSC 304 term project: a model food delivery system connecting users, restaurants, and drivers in a very minimal and usable app.

 ![Ajisai](/screenshots/Ajisai.png)